mariobarbareschi/iideaa-docker/README.md

 ### Introduction to Bellerophon ###
 ------------

 Bellerophont is a genetic optimization tools, used in the context of Approximate Computing.
-It is part of IIDEAA tools, developed to be used in conjunction with [clang-Chimera] (https://github.com/ntonjeta/clang-chimera).
+It is part of IIDEAA tools, developed to be used in conjunction with [clang-Chimera](https://github.com/ntonjeta/clang-chimera).
 Clang-Chimera provides code mutation, and Bellerophon uses genetic algorithm to find the Pareto-optimal solution.

-You can find more details about Bellerophon at [ntonjeta/bellerophon] (https://github.com/ntonjeta/Bellerophon).
+You can find more details about Bellerophon at [ntonjeta/bellerophon](https://github.com/ntonjeta/Bellerophon).

-In order to try by yourself IIDEAA, just clone and make Docker [https://www.docker.com] image by your own.
+In order to try by yourself IIDEAA, just clone and make [Docker](https://www.docker.com) image by your own.

 ### How use container ###